GamesCreed

 Due to hyperinflation in these two countries, Steam will convert the local currency of Argentina and Turkey to USD next month.

 Steam is a great medium to find new titles, pre-order upcoming games, and get great bargains on your favorite games.
 Back when it was new, it only had the USD currency for purchasing games, but as time went on, Steam became more and more global, accepting each country’s unique currency.
-In 2014, both the Argentinian Peso and Turkish Lira were added to the compatible currency list, but recently Valve made a decision to pull currencies from their list of accepted currencies.
+In 2014, both the Argentinian Peso and Turkish Lira were added to the compatible currency list, but recently, Valve made a decision to pull currencies from their list of accepted currencies.

-These two currencies tend to have every game cheaper than well-known currencies such as the USD and Euro, and some people exploit to get games for cheaper by converting their currencies to Peso or Lira to purchase games.
+These two currencies tend to have every game cheaper than well-known currencies such as the USD and Euro, and some people exploit this to get games for cheaper by converting their currencies to Peso or Lira to purchase games.
 One of the most well-known database operators, SteamDB, lists all the available prices for certain games, and those two currencies always have the lowest prices listed.
-This is due to hyperinflation hitting those countries and Steam has to evaluate the prices for those countries.
+This is due to hyperinflation hitting those countries, and Steam has to evaluate the prices for those countries.

 Steam, Currency Change, Argentinan Peso, Turkish Lira, United States Dollar, Change, Update, GamesCreed